H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 nbb_pituitary_gland                ✅ healthy (DynamicPortService → Redis)
 ```

-The Redis-backed DynamicPortService allows NBB containers to restart with new ephemeral ports without breaking the heartbeat fabric. **Five instances are registered in Redis** with `status: healthy` as of the February 28, 2026 baseline.
-If this count has shifted with March 2026 deployments, the next full `VERIFYANDTEST.sh` run should confirm the current registration count and this section updated accordingly.
+The Redis-backed DynamicPortService allows NBB containers to restart with new ephemeral ports without breaking the heartbeat fabric. **Five instances are registered in Redis** with `status: healthy` as of the February 28, 2026 baseline. ★ With 96/96 containers Up as of March 28, the next full `VERIFYANDTEST.sh` run should confirm the current Redis registration count and this section updated accordingly.

 ---

 ## 28.6 Validation Layer Heartbeat

-**69-DGM cascade validation.** The 69-DGM bridge (port 9000) exposes health status confirming that all 69 connectors are loaded and operational.
+**69-DGM cascade validation.** The 69-DGM bridge (port **9000** ★) exposes health status confirming that all 69 connectors are loaded and operational.
 Every chat response flowing through main-brain is validated by the 69-DGM cascade, with the `validated_by: "69_dgm_cascade"` field in the response confirming this.
 The cascade's architecturally authoritative status means its verdicts are final and not overridden by wrapper services.

-February 28, 2026 verified state: **69 connectors loaded**, cascade operational.
+February 28, 2026 verified state: **69 connectors loaded**, cascade operational. ★ Confirmed Up March 28, 2026.

-**Blood-brain barrier.** The BBB filter (port 8016) runs on every request before it reaches the LLM ensemble.
+**Blood-brain barrier.** The BBB filter (port **8016** ★) runs on every request before it reaches the LLM ensemble.
 Its heartbeat includes operational statistics:

 - Barrier active: true
 - Filters operational: 5
 - Constitutional guardian: connected
-- Total filtered: 319 requests
+- Total filtered: 319 requests (February 28, 2026 baseline)
 - Total blocked: 0
 - Constitutional violations: 0

+★ As of March 28, 2026: all BBB and `TruthFilterBBBValidator` gate decisions now persist to `jarvis-memory:8056` (corrected `0.0.0.0` → `127.0.0.1`, `_auth()` confirmed, `JARVIS_API_KEY` set) — the filter/block/violation counters above are now backed by a durable, authenticated audit log beyond ephemeral container state.
+Future heartbeat reports should include the `jarvis-memory:8056` row count as a complement to the in-memory counters.

 These metrics confirm the BBB is processing requests without false positives while maintaining safety boundaries.

-**Psychology alignment layer.** The psychology services (port 8019, internal port 8006) run psychological assessment on every request before ensemble processing.
-Its health is verified through `/selftestfabric` as part of the 32-service operational baseline, confirming the alignment layer is active and processing requests.
+**Psychology alignment layer.** The psychology services (port **8019** ★, internal port 8006) run psychological assessment on every request before ensemble processing.
+Its health is verified through `/selftestfabric` as part of the 32-service operational baseline, confirming the alignment layer is active and processing requests. ★ `psychological_rag` (968 docs, restored March 28) provides the RAG substrate for psychological assessment — this collection's restoration directly strengthens the psychology layer's heartbeat.

 ---

 ## 28.7 Semantic Memory and GBIM Heartbeat

-**ChromaDB semantic memory.** The ChromaDB `/api/v2` heartbeat endpoint (at **127.0.0.1:8000**, confirmed March 25, 2026) returns a nanosecond timestamp confirming storage availability.
-The verification script probes this endpoint through the internal Docker network, confirming that the HTTP ChromaDB service backing text RAG and GIS RAG is reachable with 31 confirmed collections as of the March 25, 2026 inventory (see Ch 22 §22.10).
+**ChromaDB semantic memory.** The ChromaDB `/api/v2` heartbeat endpoint (at **127.0.0.1:8000** ★, confirmed March 25, 2026; ★ confirmed Up March 28) returns a nanosecond timestamp confirming storage availability.
+The verification script probes this endpoint through the internal Docker network, confirming that the HTTP ChromaDB service backing text RAG and GIS RAG is reachable. ★ **Full March 28, 2026 audit: 40 active collections, 6,675,442 total vectors, ~12 GB primary `chroma_db`** — replaces the 31-collection reference throughout this chapter and in Ch 22 §22.10.
+Key collection updates: `spiritual_rag` deduplicated (−19,338 vectors), `psychological_rag` restored (968 docs), `msjarvis_docs` expanded (4,192 items, AAPCAppE).

 **GBIM worldview corpus.** The GBIM belief table (`gbimbeliefnormalized`) is verified to maintain **10,221,702 rows** with nine-axis epistemic structure.
 Heartbeat verification includes:

 - Belief count via PostgreSQL query
 - Nine-axis coverage verification (identity, when, what, who, how, authority, where complete; why partial; forwhom and evidence planned)
 - PostGIS spatial corpus connection health
-- Consolidated worldview collection in ChromaDB (millions of records)
+- Consolidated worldview collection in ChromaDB (millions of records; ★ now within 40-collection, 6,675,442-vector inventory)

-> **Cross-database clarification:** The 10,221,702 figure refers to the **full consolidated GBIM belief corpus across both PostgreSQL databases** — `msjarvis` (port 5433) and `msjarvisgis` (port 5432).
-Ch 29 (March 22, 2026) cites 5,416,521 verified GBIM beliefs for `msjarvis` at port 5433, and separately references `msjarvisgis` at port 5432 with 5.4M+ beliefs.
+> **Cross-database clarification (★ updated March 28):** The 10,221,702 figure refers to the **full consolidated GBIM belief corpus across both PostgreSQL databases** — `msjarvis` (port **5433** ★, restored March 28: **5,416,521 GBIM entities with `confidence_decay` metadata**) and `msjarvisgis` (port **5432** ★: **91 GB PostGIS, 501 tables**, 993 ZCTA centroids).
 These are two separate databases; their combined total is the ~10.22M figure cited here.
+The `confidence_decay` metadata on `msjarvis:5433` ★ entities is new as of March 28 — it provides a graded evidentiary signal not present in the February 28 baseline.
 Readers should not attempt to reconcile the per-database figures in Ch 29 against the consolidated figure in Ch 28 as if they refer to the same instance.

 **Ollama model storage.** The Ollama model storage volume at `/mnt/ssd2/msjarvis_secondary/models` is verified by size, confirming **73 GB** of models are present and the secondary SSD is mounted and accessible.
 The verification includes a count of 26 available models via the Ollama `/api/tags` endpoint.

-**GIS RAG and local resources.** The GIS RAG service (port 8004) health confirms connection to:
+**GIS RAG and local resources.** The GIS RAG service (port **8004** ★) health confirms connection to:

-- GBIM worldview entities (consolidated spatial collection)
+- GBIM worldview entities (consolidated spatial collection; ★ `msjarvis:5433` 5,416,521 entities with `confidence_decay` metadata)
-- PostGIS geometries (200+ standardized WV GIS layers)
+- PostGIS geometries (`msjarvisgis:5432` ★ — 200+ standardized WV GIS layers, 501 tables, 993 ZCTA centroids)
-- Local resources registry (ZIP/county-keyed program database)
+- Local resources registry (ZIP/county-keyed program database; ★ `msjarvis_docs` 4,192 items, AAPCAppE)
 - Community Champions validation data (Harmony for Hope network)

-Documentation and governance checks are planned for a future VERIFYANDTEST.sh extension: verification of `SECURITYPOLICY.md`, `accesscontrollevels.csv`, and the `constitutional_principles.json` file already present in the deployment.
+Documentation and governance checks are planned for a future `VERIFYANDTEST.sh` extension: verification of `SECURITYPOLICY.md`, `accesscontrollevels.csv`, and the `constitutional_principles.json` file already present in the deployment. ★ `jarvis-memory:8056` audit trail health (secured March 28) should be included in this governance extension.

 ---